zuozhenggh/learning-library/developer-library/apex/cicd-workflow/install-app/install-app.md

 ### Objectives

-Install a sample app from the app library.
+We will install a sample app from the app library.

 ## **STEP 1:** Install a Sample Application